Dannevirke

 The reality was another

-The Danes give up Dannevirke
+The Danes retreats from Dannevirke

-After the first fighting in front of the Dannevirke, it is clear to the Danish High Command that the position cannot be held.
+After the first fights in front of Dannevirke, it is clear to the Danish High Command that the position cannot be held.
 The Danish Commander-in-Chief, General Christian Julius de Meza, is, therefore, convening a War Council on the evening of 4 February.
 The assembled senior officers decide after five hours of intense meeting to resign the Dannevirke position.
-The retreat begins the following day, and in the evening the last Danish troops leave the Dannevirke.
+The retreat begins the following day, and in the evening the last Danish troops leave Dannevirke.

 Retreat

-Almost 40,000 Danish soldiers, the entire Danish field artillery and the train of vehicles are returning to Flensburg under extremely difficult conditions.
+Almost 40,000 Danish soldiers, with the entire Danish field artillery and the train of vehicles are returning to Flensburg under extremely difficult conditions.
 Fourteen hours in a row, the soldiers march in the dark of night and on icy roads with the wind and snow from the northwest in their faces and the thermometer pointing to -10°C.

 Despite these extreme conditions, only ten men freeze to death during the retreat, 120 are captured and 173 deserts along the way.